bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 }
 ```

-Note that transmuting the query will not allow you to access entities that
-the original query did not access.
-It will still iterate over that same
+Note that the `QueryLens` will still iterate over the same entities as the
-entity data.
+original `Query` it is derived from.

+A `QueryLens<&Transform>` taken from a `Query<(&Transform, &Velocity)>`, will
+only include the `Transform` of entities with both `Transform` and `Velocity`
+components.

-Besides removing paramters you can also change them in limited ways to the
+Besides removing parameters you can also change them in limited ways to the
 different smart pointer types.
 One of the more useful is to change a
 `& mut` to a `&`.
 See the [documentation](https://docs.rs/bevy/latest/bevy/ecs/system/struct.Query.html#method.transmute_lens)
 for more details.

 One thing to take into consideration is the transmutation is not free.
-It works by recreating a new state and copys a bunch of the cached data
+It works by creating a new state and copying a bunch of the cached data
 inside the original query.
 It's not a expensive operation, but you should
 probably avoid doing it inside a hot loop.